Diagnostics

 VW Jettas have two warning lights that confuse owners:

-• Check Engine (amber engine symbol): Emissions fault, driveable
+• Check Engine (amber engine symbol): Emissions fault, generally driveable

 • EPC (Electronic Power Control): Throttle body, brake sensor, or traction system fault — can limit power significantly